 Man’s expectations and God’s methods may not always meet.
 They … Read the rest

 Remember your Creator in the days of your youth, before the days of trouble come and the years approach when you will say, “I find no pleasure in them” — (Ecclesiastes 12:1 NIV).

 The Bible asks you to remember your Creator in the days of your youth.
-It warns that youth and its vigor … Read the rest
+It warns that youth and its vigor will … Read the rest

 He erected the pillars at the portico of the temple.
 The pillar to the south he named Jakin and the one to the north Boaz (1 Kings 7:21 NIV).

 These were the two impressive ornamental pillars that Huram completed for King Solomon.
 It stood outside at the portico of the temple.
-What was the … Read the rest
+What was the exact … Read the rest

 So I gave you a land on which you did not toil and cities you did not build; and you live in them and eat from vineyards and olive groves that you did not plant (Joshua 24:13 NIV).

 God loves to remind His people certain truths.
 One of them is the fact that God had … Read the rest

 But David remained in Jerusalem.
 One evening David got up from his bed and walked around on the roof of the palace.
 From the roof he saw a woman bathing.
 The woman was very beautiful (2 Samuel 11:1b,2 NIV).